newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 > "M.: A., come.
 You should see this."<br>

 M. is a very moderate man of a few words.
-A quiet and sharp man, as we like to call in our country "une force tranquille".
+A quiet and sharp man, as we like to call it in our country "une force tranquille".
 He does not exaggerate.
 He does not embellish.
 He uses people's attention very wisely.
 I knew better than not to take his advise seriously.

 > "A.: What is it that delays my ale my dear companion?"<br>
 > "M.: They left an artifact."<br>